Titbits and News from the Mare Nostrum

 Cleopatra VI: Ruled briefly with Berenice IV (58-57 BC).

-As you can see, the historical spotlight shines almost exclusively on Cleopatra VII because, quite simply, she was the last and most formidable pharaoh of ancient Egypt.
-Born in 69 BC, Cleopatra VII was not, as often imagined, solely of Egyptian descent.
+The historical spotlight shines almost exclusively on Cleopatra VII because, quite simply, she was the last and most formidable pharaoh of ancient Egypt.
+Born in 69 BC,the daughter of Ptolemy XII (Ptolemy Auletes) and Cleopatra V, Cleopatra VII was not, as often imagined, solely of Egyptian descent.
 She was a direct descendant of Ptolemy I Soter, one of Alexander the Great's generals, making her ethnically Greek Macedonian.
 Yet, she embraced her Egyptian heritage unlike many of her predecessors, famously being the only Ptolemaic ruler to learn the Egyptian language.
 This move was not merely a gesture of cultural appreciation; it was a shrewd political manoeuvre that endeared her to her people and solidified her legitimacy.

 Their relationship, though passionate, was ultimately cut short by Caesar's assassination in 44 BC.
 Cleopatra, ever the pragmatist, understood that her survival and Egypt's independence depended on forging new alliances with the rising powers of Rome.